Pro-DG: Procedural Diffusion Guidance for Architectural Facade Generation: Method

 \subsection{Hierarchical Matching}

 The next step of the method involves creating a mapping between the original image space and the target image space.
 This mapping serves as the cornerstone of the guiding mechanism during the inference of the new image.

-\paragraph{Symbol Trees Construction} Firstly, the procedural structure definitions $P_{in}$ and $P_{out}$ are executed and expanded into grammar symbol trees $T_{in}$ and $T_{out}$.
-During this process, all intermediate nonterminal symbols are saved, along with the final terminal symbols.
-Together, these symbols form a rooted tree, where each symbol is associated with a specific category (e.g., floor, wall, roof) and a rectangular region of the image space.
+Thanks to representing the input and target structures as grammar-based hierarchies, we can use the semantic information encoded in the trees to create this exact mapping.

-The primary task now is to pair symbols from $T_{out}$ with corresponding source symbols from $T_{in}$.
+The primary task now is to pair symbols from $P_{out}$ with corresponding source symbols from $P_{in}$.
 To achieve this, we developed a custom comparison metric comprising of two distinct components.

 \paragraph{SVD Metric. } A key goal of our metric is to compare the underlying structure of facade regions rather than simply evaluating pixel-level differences.
 For example, if a floor in the source structure has 4 windows and the target structure has 10 windows, even if the windows are identical and evenly spaced, pixel-based metrics like Mean Squared Error (MSE) would indicate a large discrepancy between the regions.
 To address this, we propose a new metric tailored for axis-aligned structured images, which aims to treat such regions as identical.